FACTBOX-Reaction to the death of Argentina soccer legend Maradona | Sports-Games

 "Sad news to lose a friend like that.
 May God give enough strength to his family.
 For sure, one day we will kick a ball together in heaven."
 FORMER ENGLAND STRIKER GARY LINEKER, ON TWITTER

 "By some distance the best player of my generation and arguably the greatest of all time.
-After a blessed but troubled life, hopefully he'll finally find some comfort in the hands of God. #RipDiego" ARGENTINA'S FOOTBALL ASSOCIATION, ON TWITTER
+After a blessed but troubled life, hopefully he'll finally find some comfort in the hands of God. #RipDiego" FIFA PRESIDENT GIANNI INFANTINO, ON FIFA.COM

-"Argentina's football association, through its president Claudio Tapia, shares its deepest pain over the death of our legend, Diego Armando Maradona.
-You will always be in our hearts."
-PORTUGAL AND JUVENTUS STAR CRISTIANO RONALDO, ON INSTAGRAM
+"Today is an unbelievably sad day.
+Our Diego left us.
+Our hearts – of all of us who loved him for how he was, and for what he represented – have stopped beating for a moment.
+Our silence, our tears, our pain is the only thing we are feeling deep inside us at this time.
+"What Diego has done for football, for making all of us fall in love with this beautiful game, is unique.
+Diego deserves our eternal gratitude for that, for having amazed us with his incredible talent and yes, for having been so unique: for having been Diego Armando Maradona, a legend, a hero, and... a man."

+FORMER BRAZIL STRIKER ROMARIO "His time on earth brought a lot of happiness to his country and seduced us all.
+I'll never forget all the laughs we had.
+He was never an adversary for me."

 ALSO READ